This chapter includes:

 |If you have the Integrated Development Environment on your system, you'll find that it's the best tool for determining how you can improve your system's performance.
 For more information, see the IDE User's Guide.|

-If you run hogs, you'll discover which processes are using the most CPU time.
+If you run hogs, you'll get a rough idea of which processes are using the most CPU time.
 For example:

 $ hogs -n -% 5 PID NAME MSEC PIDS SYSTEM 1 1315 53% 43% 6 devb-eide 593 24% 19% 54358061 make 206 8% 6% 1 2026 83% 67% 6 devb-eide 294 12% 9% 1 2391 75% 79% 6 devb-eide 335 10% 11% 54624301 htmlindex 249 7% 8% 1 1004 24% 33% 54624301 htmlindex 2959 71% 98% 54624301 htmlindex 4156 96% 138% 54624301 htmlindex 4225 96% 140% 54624301 htmlindex 4162 96% 138% 1 71 35% 2% 6 devb-eide 75 37% 2% 1 3002 97% 100%